 4. Most importantly, you need an attorney because the insurance company will offer you very little money for your injury.
-Only a competent, aggressive, and experienced lawyer has the means, the knowledge, and the ability to sue the at fault parties and the insurance companies and force them to give you the appropriate settlement that you are entitled to.
+Only a competent, aggressive, and experienced lawyer has the means, the knowledge, and the ability to sue the at-fault parties and the insurance companies and force them to give you the appropriate settlement to which you are entitled.
 Insurance companies have a duty to protect and defend their own insured (the negligent party).
 They also have a duty to act in the best interest of their shareholders by saving money.
 You need someone on your side who has your best interest in mind.

 5. Lastly, when you have a lawyer, you don’t deal with any of the hassle, paperwork, headache and worry of dealing with insurance companies.
 You just sit back, knowing a skilled, competent, experienced lawyer who has your best interest in mind is going to handle your case and deal with the headache.

-Every year one out of every 10 construction workers will experience an on-the-job injury.
+Every year, 1 out of every 10 construction workers will experience an on-the-job injury.

 By far the most common construction injury is falling, many from heights.
 Other common causes of injuries are live electrical wires, trench cave-ins, and equipment malfunctions.
 Cranes, forklifts, and front-end loaders are at the top of the list.
 Back injuries are common.